LectronPusher/markdown-share-preview/README.md

 470. You can use the Remote-SSH extension to access CAEN over SSH from a VS Code instance running on your local machine.
-If you follow the [linked tutorial](https://code.visualstudio.com/docs/remote/ssh#_installation) above, CAEN is already ready for ssh with the hostname `login-course.caen.umich.edu` and your username will be your uniqname, so connect to the remote: `YOUR_UNIQNAME@login-course.caen.umich.edu`.
+If you follow the [linked tutorial](https://code.visualstudio.com/docs/remote/ssh#_installation) above, CAEN is already ready for SSH with the hostname `login-course.caen.umich.edu` and your username will be your uniqname, so connect to the remote: `YOUR_UNIQNAME@login-course.caen.umich.edu`.
-Unfortunately this too requires 2FA on every login, but you can set up ControlPersist in your ssh config (see below) to speed up reconnecting.
+Unfortunately this too requires 2FA on every login, but you can set up ControlPersist in your SSH config (see below) to speed up reconnecting.

 ### Configuring SSH

-Most students will eventually want to access CAEN remotely, and will probably use ssh to do so.
-Setting up an ssh config file can save you a lot of hassle over the semester.
-Below is a good default ssh config for CAEN, it lets you type `ssh caen` instead of
+Most students will eventually want to access CAEN remotely, and will probably use SSH to do so.
+Setting up an SSH config file can save you a lot of hassle over the semester.
+Below is a good default SSH config for CAEN, it lets you type `ssh caen` instead of
 `ssh YOUR_UNIQNAME@login-course.caen.umich.edu` and also keeps your ssh connection alive so you don't have to reconnect and redo 2FA if you